 Dresden: Too Good to be Real

 In Dresden, tourists from all over the world find what they are looking for.
 The city’s old town is simply stunning.
-Indeed the Japanese, American, British but also German visitors who invade the city every day stare at all the beauty in disbelief.
-Dresden is just too good to be real.
+Visitors who invade the city every day stare at all the beauty in disbelief.

 Tourist guide seems to be a very popular profession in Dresden.
 At every corner in the city center, at least one guide is busy with his or her monologue about the millions of sightseeing attractions available.
 It almost seems like there are more tourist guides than people with conventional professions.